 The VLOOKUP function follows the nearly identical syntax:

-In both functions, the lookup_value argument is the value that you want to look up in the table, table_array is the cell range or name of the table that contains both the value to look up and the related value to return.
+In both functions, the lookup_value argument is the value that you want to look up in the table, and table_array is the cell range or name of the table that contains both the value to look up and the related value to return.
 The row_index_num argument in the HLOOKUP function is the number of the row whose value you want to return; the col_index_num argument in the VLOOKUP function is the number of the column whose value you want to return.

 The optional range_lookup argument in both the VLOOKUP and the HLOOKUP functions is the logical TRUE or FALSE that specifies whether you want Excel to find an exact or approximate match for the lookup_value in the table_array.
 When you specify TRUE or omit the range_lookup argument, Excel finds an approximate match.
 When you specify FALSE as the range_lookup argument, Excel finds only exact matches.

-Finding approximate matches pertains only when you’re looking up numeric entries (rather than text).
+Finding approximate matches pertains only to when you’re looking up numeric entries (rather than text).
 When Excel doesn’t find an exact match in this Lookup column or row, it locates the next highest value that doesn’t exceed the lookup_value argument and then returns the value in the column or row designated by the col_index_num or row_index_num arguments.

 This formula returns the amount of the tip based on the tip percentage in cell F1 and the pretax amount of the check in cell F2.

 To use this tip table, enter the percentage of the tip (15% or 20%) in cell F1 (named Tip_Percentage) and the amount of the check before tax in cell F2 (named Pretax_Total).
 Excel then looks up the value that you enter in the Pretax_Total cell in the Lookup table, which includes the cell range A2:C101 and is named Tip_Table.